Charlie Plummer

 Charlie Plummer in the movie 'The Dinner'

-Charlie also had success in the atmospheric thriller "The Clovehitch Killer" (2017), starring alongside Dylan McDermott, Samantha Mathis, and Madisen Beaty.
+Charlie also found success in the atmospheric thriller "The Clovehitch Killer" (2017), starring alongside Dylan McDermott, Samantha Mathis, and Madisen Beaty.
 His role as Tyler, a 16-year-old who discovers his father is a serial killer, was a challenging experience for the young actor.

 Charlie Plummer in the movie 'The Clovehitch Killer'